syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Migration/Chart-API-Migration.md

 # API migration from Xamarin.Forms SfChart

-We kept most of the APIs from Xamarin [SfChart](https://www.syncfusion.com/xamarin-ui-controls/xamarin-charts) in MAUI [SfCartesianChart](https://www.syncfusion.com/maui-controls/maui-charts) to make migration easier.
-However, we renamed some APIs in.NET MAUI [SfCartesianChart](https://www.syncfusion.com/maui-controls/maui-charts) to keep consistency in API names.
-The APIs that have changed from Xamarin SfChart to MAUI SfCartesianChart are detailed as follows.
+To make the migration from the Xamarin [SfChart](https://www.syncfusion.com/xamarin-ui-controls/xamarin-charts) to .NET MAUI [SfCartesianChart](https://www.syncfusion.com/maui-controls/maui-charts) easier, we kept most of the APIs from the Xamarin [SfChart](https://www.syncfusion.com/xamarin-ui-controls/xamarin-charts) in the .NET MAUI [SfCartesianChart](https://www.syncfusion.com/maui-controls/maui-charts).
+However, to maintain the consistency of API naming in the .NET MAUI [SfCartesianChart](https://www.syncfusion.com/maui-controls/maui-charts), we renamed some of the APIs.
+Please find the difference in the below topics.

 To initialize the control, import the Chart namespace and Initialize [SfCartesianChart](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.SfCartesianChart.html?tabs=tabid-1) as per the following code snippet.